American Cicero

 That brings us to the present.
 Half the country voted for Trump and increasingly blames the system for blocking his efforts.
 The other half voted against him and increasingly suspects he is punishment for a broken system.
 The political class is at war with itself, as it grapples with the fact it no longer commands respect.
 Then there is the hidden war between the semi-permanent administrative state and the reformers in the White House and Congress.
 Right now, the people and institutions are not very stable.

-That’s what makes the rumblings from the financial system ominous.
-Wall Street is not Main Street, so a year long bear market should not be overstated.
+That is what makes the rumblings from the financial system ominous.
+Wall Street is not Main Street, so a yearlong bear market should not be overstated.
 The old line about the markets being predictive is nonsense.
 If people could see the future, there would be no stock market.
 The US markets went on a crazy upward run and may simply be going through a correction.
-Still, the housing market is heading into a recession and the economy is showing signs of a slow down, if not a recession.
+Still, the housing market is heading into a recession and the economy is showing signs of a slowdown, if not a recession.

-None of this is cause for alarm, but what if the long prophesied collapse of the credit system is a lot closer than we know?
+None of this is cause for alarm, but what if the long-prophesied collapse of the credit system is a lot closer than we know?
 A lot of smart people said that 2008 was one of those tremors that precedes a major earthquake.
 Maybe what we have been experiencing is something like the Long Depression, which ran in fits and starts for two decades.
-The last few years have simply been a respite and we’re about to have another serious downturn or even a panic.
+The last few years have simply been a respite, and we are about to have another serious downturn or even a panic.
 Will the leaders and institutions hold up?

 In other words, the economic pendulum swings back and forth.
 That is the lesson of economic history.
-The salient question is whether or not the political institutions and the leaders are able to hold up as the pendulum swings.
+The salient question is whether the political institutions and the leaders can hold up as the pendulum swings.
 In the 19th century, Europe was convulsed with civil unrest and war as the Industrial revolution blasted through traditional institutions.
-In the US, the post Civil War period was relatively calm, even though the same forces were at work.
+In the US, the post-Civil War period was relatively calm, even though the same forces were at work.
 The institutions and leaders held up.

-Again, we really don’t know if the current system and the people in it could hold up under a real crisis.
+Again, we really do not know if the current system and the people in it could hold up under a real crisis.
 Maybe the 2008 crisis can be read as proof that the system is better than the people in it.
 Maybe the lessons learned from it have made the system even stronger.
-On the other hand, maybe the system held up up because of residual stability that has now dissipated.
-That’s increasingly obvious with regards to public trust.
+On the other hand, maybe the system held up because of residual stability that has now dissipated.
+That is increasingly obvious with regards to public trust.
 It is much lower today than it was a decade ago.
 Maybe the same is true of the internal stability.

 The thing is though, there are a lot of signs that the people at the very top of the global system are slowly rearranging the board.
 For a long time, America could count on the dollar as the world reserve currency and, more important, a hungry market for US Treasuries.
 The system built by the American empire relies on credit to operate and the reserve credit of the world is US debt.
 If there is even a hint of that changing, the great crisis will be upon us.
 Will those institutions and people hold up?